vitalidze/traccar-web/README.md

   * there is a new menu item called 'Share' to manage access to selected device
 * improved performance of positions loading when DB grows up
 * fixed issue when devices are not updated between different instances of web browser
-* moved DB transaction management and user rights checks outside of data service implementation (AOP)
+* moved DB transaction management and user rights checks outside of data service implementation (AOP) with [google guice](https://github.com/google/guice)
 * possibility to detect 'offline' devices - when signal hasn't came for some time (set up in device settings).
 They will be shown on a map with a marker of different colour and there will be some sign in popup that they are actually offline.
 * new device status - idle.
 It is shown in popup and also there will be a time of idling.
 Each device got new setting 'Idle when speed is <=', which is zero by default.
 It may be changed to some reasonable value, which is then used to consider device idle (for example to handle 'satelite drift compansation').
 * possibility to restrict ordinary users to manage (i.e. add/edit/delete) devices.
 Configured in global application settings.